-F-1 status international students are eligible for admission to the full 16-week Fall and Spring Semesters at KCKCC.
-F-1 students are not eligible for admission to the Summer Semester or to the Second 8-Week Terms of the fall and spring semesters at KCKCC.
+F-1 and M-1 status international students are eligible for admission to the full 16-week fall and spring semesters at KCKCC.
+F-1 and M-1 students are not eligible for admission to the summer semester or to the second 8-week terms of the fall and spring semesters at KCKCC.

-Application deadlines are the last possible day to submit a completed application, which must include all of the requirements listed above.
+Application deadlines are the last possible day to submit a completed application, which must include all the required supplemental items / documents listed above.

-- Fall Semester (classes begin in August): July 1 - Spring Semester (classes begin in January): October 1
+- · Fall Semester (classes begin in August): July 1st - Spring Semester (classes begin in January): October 1st

-Note: After admission is granted, an Acceptance Packet, that includes the Form I-20, will be shipped to the student at the address entered on their application.
+After admission is granted, an Acceptance Packet - that includes the Form I-20 - will be sent to the student at the current home address and email address entered on their application.